 One of the main advantages of using paper backdrops for food blogging is that they are easy to use and store.
 Simply lay the paper on a table or flat surface and start taking photos of your dishes.
 There is also a wide range of colors and patterns available, so you can choose the one that best fits your style and the mood you want to create in your photos.
 But – if you spill anything or need to clean them, you will probably need to set up your background again with new paper.

-3. Fabric Backdrops
+3. Fabric backdrops

 Fabric backdrops can be a great way to introduce additional texture and interest into your photos, and there is a wide range of fabrics you can choose from, including different textures, patterns, and tablecloths.